SantanderMetGroup/bctool/README_BCtable.md

 :  Converts the stream to GRIB format

 **Mh_to_Nh**
-:  Temporal interpolation in time M-hourly frequency data to N-hourly frequency (M>N).
+:  Interpolation in time from M-hourly frequency to N-hourly frequency (M > N).

 **day_to_Nh**
-:  Temporal interpolation in time from daily to N-hourly frequency.
+:  Interpolation in time from daily to N-hourly frequency.
 Recommended only for slow-varying fields (SST, sea ice, ...).

 **fixed_to_Nh**
-:  Temporal interpolation fixed files in time N-hourly frequency.
+:  Interpolation in time of fixed files to N-hourly frequency.

 **is_land_mask**
 :  This filter flags the current variable as the land mask.
 This sets this